UmutAkturk14/pimpMyResume/README.md

 ## **6. Tools and Workflow**

 ### **Project Management**
-- Trello, Asana, or Notion for Kanban boards.
+- GitHub project for various boards.

 ### **Version Control**
 - GitHub or GitLab

 ### **Communication**
-- Slack or Discord (if working in a team)
+- No communication.
+One person project for now.

 ### **Design**
-- Figma for mockups
+- Figma and Excalidraw for mockups

 ### **CI/CD**
 - GitHub Actions or Jenkins